AdobeDocs/internal-test.en/help/test-guide/exlid-test-blank.md

 ---
 title: Blank exl-id value
 description: Description
-exl-id:
 ---
 # Blank exl-id value

-We have `exl-id:` with no value in metadata.
+We had `exl-id:` with no value in metadata.
+It failed validation.